VKwongData/Duolingo/README.md

 # Duolingo Data ETL Using Alteryx Designer

-This is a repository for my portion of the final project for the course CIS9440 Data Warehousing and Analytics (Spring 2022 semester) at the Zicklin School of Business.
-As part of Group 5, I was solely responsible for the ETL portion of the project, which involved using Alteryx Designer to clean and transform the data so that the data can be loaded into a Microsoft Azure SQL Database.
+This is a repository for my portion of the final class project for the course CIS9440 Data Warehousing and Analytics (Spring 2022 semester) at the Zicklin School of Business.
+As part of Group 5, I was solely responsible for the ETL portion of the class project, which involved using Alteryx Designer to clean and transform the data so that the data can be loaded into a Microsoft Azure SQL Database.

 ## Introduction